Experiential Learning at Wellesley

 The Experiential Learning Requirement

 Effective for students entering in fall of 2024 and beyond, each candidate for the degree of Bachelor of Arts shall complete two units of experiential learning prior to the start of the seventh semester (or the equivalent semester for a transfer student).
-Two units will typically be completed in one summer-long or two fall- or spring-long experiences.
+Two units will typically be completed in one summer-long or two semester-long experiences.
 These units can be fulfilled through internships, research, study abroad, civic engagement, select courses and student employment positions, and more.
 Although only two units are required, students should complete and record as many units of experiential learning as desired to achieve their career and educational goals.
 Students can meet with their Advisor for Career Exploration (ACE) for support with the ELR by making an appointment in Handshake.

 *The two experiential learning units are in addition to the 32 academic units required for the Wellesley degree.